Süleyman Ateş: Career

 He served in the Turkish Army as a reserve officer in the artillery battalion in 1969.
 He went back to work in Ankara University and he graduated from Ankara Language School and learned English.
 Suleyman Ateş went to Iraq for researching some studies in his field.
 He came back to Turkey after his research in Iraq and Egypt and he was employed as an assistant professor in Ankara University on 24 November 1973.

 Suleyman Ateş was assigned as the head of religious affairs for the Republic of Turkey.
 He served in his duty between 1976 and 1978 years and he went back to work at Ankara University.
 He was admitted as professor in Ankara University in 1978.
-Afterwards he was sent to Western Germany on 27 April 1979.
+Afterwards he was sent to West Germany on 27 April 1979.

 Suleyman Ateş researched some studies in Ruhr University Bochum in his field and kept on studying German.
 He was invited by Imam Muhammad ibn Saud Islamic University and he went to Riyadh.
 He taught commentary on the Quran in the faculty of Usuluddin at the same university.
 He resigned from his position because the administration did not extend his work permit in the faculty and he went back to Ankara on 18 November 1982.
 He served as a dean of the faculty of theology in Ankara University for a while.
 Next semester, S. Ateş went to Imam Muhammad ibn Saud Islamic University served in this university until 1987.
 Following this, he taught Commentary of the Quran at that University then he was invited to Algeria, where he taught Comantary of Quran and Islamic Sufism at Al-Emir Abdulkadir University in Qosantina in 1987–1988.

 Suleyman Ateş came back to his country Turkey, served as a head of department of Fundamental Islamic Studies in Ondokuz Mayıs University until 1995.
 After serving in Ondokuz Mayıs University, he was assigned as a faculty member to the department of theology in Istanbul University.
 He was appointed to Head of the department of Fundamental Islamic Studies in 1996.
 Suleyman Ateş also taught in the Department of Theology at Marmara University in second semester of the year 1996.
 He was retired in 1999.

 He went to the Netherlands, taught there Islamic sciences at the European Special University, then became director of the same university for a while, 2001–2002.
 Then he returned to Turkey, to comply his researches and studies.